How it works

 4. Tokens and Stakeholder Contributions

-Building Wallet: A wallet is created for each building on Magma that holds stablecoins.
-These stablecoins reward stakeholders for their contributions to maintaining and updating the building’s DTT®.
+• Building Wallet: A wallet is created for each building, that owns the Digital Twin Token (DTT®).
+This building wallet rewards stakeholders for their contributions to maintaining and updating the building’s DTT®.

-Stakeholder Rewards: When a stakeholder’s document is validated and successfully added to the DTT®, they are rewarded with stablecoins.
-These tokens are automatically transferred from the building’s wallet to the stakeholder’s wallet, providing a transparent and efficient way to compensate for their contributions.
+• Stakeholder Rewards: When a stakeholder’s document is validated and successfully added to the DTT®, they are rewarded with MRT.
+These Merit tokens are automatically transferred from the building’s wallet to the stakeholder’s wallet, providing a transparent and efficient way to compensate for their contributions.

 5. Magma Index and Operational Efficiency